Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Cartographer
+Entry / Progression - Cartographer

 There are many pathways to develop towards this career.
 A degree in Geography, Geomatics, Earth Sciences, Geographic Information Systems (GIS), Marine Science.
 Courses in surveying and measurement or drafting are also useful.